parikshitsharma70/meetup-node-app/README.md

 # Meetup Internal API Docs

-All routes are protected by jwt which can be obtained from /client/login or /admin/login Client jwt gives access to /client and /meetup endpoints Admin jwt gives access to /admin endpoints
+All routes are protected by jwt which can be obtained from /user/login or /admin/login User jwt gives access to /user/* and /meetup/* endpoints Admin jwt gives access to /admin/* endpoints

 # User